Investor Resources

 Real estate values are highly influenced by their location.
 If one were to build the exact same building but in two different locations, their market values would not be identical.
 In fact, they might have significantly different values.
 As a result, many investors like to know exactly what they are investing in and its location.
 In this respect, the DIY and Private Equity models are generally similar.
 Investors decide whether they want to pursue an investment in a specific property.
 This also means that each investor has complete control.
 However, investors have no control over the REIT’s individual property decisions.

 A REIT may focus on specific property types, such as office or multi-family, but they typically choose which target markets to invest in and which properties to purchase, including potentially less desirable ones.
-On the positive side, having an investment spread across multiple target markets can provide REIT investors with some level of diversification; however, an investor still has no control regarding property-related decision-making.
+On the positive side, having an investment spread across multiple target markets can provide REIT investors with some level of diversification; however, an investor still has no control regarding real estate decision-making.

 Below is a chart that summarizes the differences that were described above.